drt670/MartialArtsNews/README.md

 # Martial Arts News Website (Personal Project) Full Stack Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and utilizes vite build tools for efficient development.
+This project was bootstrapped with React and utilizes vite build tools for server side development.

 ## To Run